Lost on how to get your online directory business out of the depths of page 13 in search results?

 Import Kadence Restaurant Directory

-You can import Gutenberg Demo that uses the Kadence theme, which is free.
+You can import the Gutenberg Demo that uses the Kadence theme, which is free.

 Get your WordPress Webhosting